Menu Close

 Birth, Childhood and Education of Swami Vivekananda

-Swami Vivekananda ji’s original name was Narendranath.
-He was born on 12th January, 1863 at Kolkata (Swamiji’s Jayanti i.e. birth anniversary is celebrated as the ‘International Youth Day’).
-Right from childhood, two aspects of his behavior could clearly be noticed.
-One was his devout and compassionate nature and the other was his readiness to perform any act of courage.
-Since his whole family was spiritually inclined, he received an appropriate religious upbringing.
+Right from childhood, two aspects of his behaviour stood out – One was his devout and compassionate nature, and the other was his courage.
+Since his whole family was spiritually inclined, he received an appropriate religious and spiritual upbringing.

-Swami Vivekananda was admitted to the school founded by Mr. Ishwarchandra Vidyasagar in 1870.
+Swami Vivekananda was admitted to the school founded by Ishwarchandra Vidyasagar in 1870.
 While in school he focused both on studies as well as body building.
 He had great respect for his mother tongue.
-One such incident was when he had and English language class in school, he said, “I shall not learn the language of the white master.”
-At least for 7 – 8 months he abstained from learning that language.
-Later he learnt English owing to compulsion.
-Swami Vivekananda stood first in his matriculate examination and added to the glory of his family and school.
-Then he joined the Presidency College in Kolkata and completed his M.A. in Philosophy.
+I one such incident during an English language class in school, he said, “I shall not learn the language of the white master.”
+At least for 7 – 8 months he abstained from learning the English language.
+Later he learnt it owing to compulsion.
+Swami Vivekananda stood first in his matriculate examination, adding to the glory of his family and school.
+He then joined the Presidency College in Kolkata and completed his M.A. in Philosophy.

-Dr. Ramchandra Dutt, a relative of Narendra who had been raised in his house was a disciple of Shri Ramkrishna Paramhansa.
-He noticed that Narendra was inspired by religious feelings to such an extent that he was contemplating renunciation in his childhood itself.
-He once told Narendra, “Brother, if your only goal in life is to further the enhancement of our religion, then do not get involved in the Bramho Samaj or others.
-You go to Dakshineshwari and meet Shri Ramkrishna.”
+Dr. Ramchandra Dutta, a relative of Narendra who had been raised in his house was a disciple of Shri Ramkrishna Paramhansa.
+He noticed that Narendra was inspired by spiritual feelings to such an extent that he was contemplating renunciation in his childhood itself.
+He once told Narendra, “Brother, if your only goal in life is to further the enhancement of our Dharma, then do not get involved in the Bramho Samaj or others.
+You go to Dakshineshwar and meet Shri Ramkrishna Paramhansa.”
 Narendra met Shri Ramkrishna at his neighbor Surendranath’s house itself.
 Initially for some days Shri Ramkrishna did not allow Narendranath to leave his side even for a moment.
-He made Narendra sit next to him and gave him much advice & counsel.
+He made Narendra sit next to him and gave him much advice and counsel.
 The two of them would have great discussions when alone.

 Swami Vivekananda along with Taraknath, another disciple of Ramkrishna, established the Ramkrishna Mission after Mahasamadhi of Shri Ramkrishna Paramhansa.
-It began its activities from a dilapidated building at Varahnagar, near Kolkata.
+It began its activities from a dilapidated building at Baranagar, near Kolkata.
 Earlier it was believed that this place was a haunted house.
-Vivekanandakept Shri Ramkrishna’s mortal ashes and some other objects used by him, at this place.
+Vivekananda kept Shri Ramkrishna’s mortal ashes and some other objects used by him, at this place.
 Soon Shri Ramkrishna’s disciples started living there.

-Swami Vivekananda putting curb on conversions with his stormy propagation of ‘Vedanta’ in other countries
+Putting a curb on religious conversions with his stormy propagation of ‘Vedanta’

-Swami Vivekananda represented India and consequently, Hindu Dharma in a world conference was held in Chicago for all religions in the year of 1893.
+Swami Vivekananda represented India and consequently, Hindu Dharma at the World Parliament of Religions held in Chicago, USA, in the year 1893.
 Swami Vivekananda gave a message of spiritual unity to the world in this conference.
-He also emphasized that along with spiritual progress, materialistic / worldly progress was equally important.
+He also emphasised that along with spiritual progress, worldly progress was equally important.
 Swami Vivekananda’s guidance helped to generate new consciousness and enthusiasm amongst the youth.

-Continuous invasions, immorality, looting, oppression of their women and violence had crushed Hindus mentally.
-Swami Vivekananda undertook the mission of propagating message of Ramakrishna and pulling out Hindus from the depression and defeated mentality generated amongst people.
-Swami Vivekananda travelled all over India for this great mission and created enthusiasm and patriotism amongst people through his spiritual discourses.
+Continuous foreign invasions, immorality, looting, oppression of women and violence had crushed Hindus mentally.
+Swami Vivekananda undertook the mission of propagating the message of Shri Ramakrishna Paramhansa and pulling out Hindus from this defeated mentality.
+He travelled all over India for this great mission and imbibed patriotism and national pride amongst people through his spiritual discourses.
 Moreover, he made the whole world realize the importance of Hindu Dharma and Hindustan.

 – Gurudev Kate swamiji (Saptahik Sanatan Chintan, 28th September 2006, Issue No. 37)